philipus/Getting_Cleaning_Data/README.md

 what i didnt like in the data are the missing IDs in X, Y and Subjects which makes the merge simply a cbind()

 # putting the data together
-merging the train and test data you did using rbind. the are the atrributes in X, the labels in Y and the subjects in subjects. those data sets you merged using cbind().
+merging the train and test data you did using rbind. the atrributes of X, the labels of Y and the subjects of the subject data set you merge using cbind().

 # making the tidy data
 using the reshape library "reshape2" one can melt the data with melt() and aggregate the data as well with dcast(). for aggregating the data you need to melt the data because here you define the variables. on the variables you apply the mean for averaging the feature selection in the dimension activity an subject